simon-duchastel/personal-website/content/posts/building-my-website-with-hugo-and-go/_index.md

 _[View the code](https://github.com/simon-duchastel/personal-website)_

-Twenty years ago, my father and cousin bought the domain duchastel.com (my last name is Duchastel).
-Initially they hosted bios for some of our family members on it, but in the last few years we haven't done much with it.
-I'm thankful to them for buying and holding onto that domain all this time though, as it now gives me an opportunity to build and manage my own website with a sleek domain name.
+Twenty years ago, my father and cousin bought the domain duchastel.com (our last name).
+Initially my family used it to host some bios but it hasn't been updated in many years.
+I'm thankful to them for buying and holding onto that domain all this time though, as it now gives me an opportunity to build and manage my own website.

-I like the idea of having a personal website [firstname].[lastname].com.
-In fact, since I published this website a few of my family members even reached out to me asking if they could get their own subdomain too.

 ## Goals

 I had a few high-level goals which motivated me to build this website:

 1. Make my resume publicly accessible on the internet so that it's easier to share out
 2. Encourage myself to write more by having a place to post publicly accessible blog posts (and in the future, maybe scifi short stories).
-I've always been interested in writing scifi stories, and as Stephen King said "If you want to be a writer, you must do two things above all others: read a lot and write a lot".
+I've always been interested in writing science fiction and as Stephen King said, _"If you want to be a writer, you must do two things above all others: read a lot and write a lot"_
-3. Learn more about the web by building a website more-or-less from scratch and managing my own web infrastructure
+3. Learn more about the web by building a website from scratch

 After more than a year of creating the simon.duchastel.com website and hosting a simple "Coming soon" page on there, I finally got around to publishing a real website.
 I decided to write this blog post both to commemorate the occasion and reflect on my experience building it.